pfadiflamberg/billy/README.md

 This will generate the invoices as pdf and return it.

 ## Development

-### Generating migrations
+### Migrations

-When a change in the database model in `model.py` has been written, an alembic revision script must be generated so that these changes are reflected in the MySQL database.
-Here are the steps:
+When the model in `model.py` has been changed, an alembic revision script must be generated to upgrade the database accordingly.
+This is done as follows:

 1. Run `docker-compose --profile migration up`

 2. Inside the container `billy-migration`, run the command `alembic revision